kenotron/agentic-canvas/docs/stories/01-user-authentication.md

-# User Story 1: User Authentication
+# User Story: User Authentication

-## Description
+## Overview
-As a user, I want to be able to authenticate with the application so that I can access my personalized dashboard workspace.
+As a user, I want to be able to authenticate with the application so that I can access my personalized dashboard and data.

+## Roo Mode Orchestration
+**Architect Mode**: Designs the authentication system architecture including API endpoints, security considerations, and data flow
+**Designer Mode**: Creates beautiful authentication UI with shadcn/ui components and Tailwind CSS styling **Code Mode**: Implements authentication logic using React hooks, context, and secure storage

-## Acceptance Criteria
+## Implementation Approach
-- Users can sign in using Google, Microsoft, GitHub, LinkedIn, or Apple OAuth providers
-- Users can create accounts with email/password
-- JWT-based authentication with refresh token support
-- Session management with automatic logout after inactivity
-- Password reset functionality
+1. Create a login form component with email/password fields
+2. Implement signup functionality with validation
+3. Design password recovery workflow
+4. Build authentication context for managing user state
+5. Add protected routes to prevent unauthorized access
+6. Implement session management with localStorage/sessionStorage
+7. Create responsive authentication layouts that work on all devices

 ## Technical Details
+- Use shadcn/ui form components for validation
-- Implement Supabase Auth for authentication flow
+- Implement lucide-react icons for visual cues
-- Configure OAuth providers in Supabase dashboard
+- Apply Tailwind CSS for modern styling
-- Set up authentication guards in React Router
+- Utilize React Router for protected routing
-- Handle authentication state with React Query
-- Implement secure session storage
+- Integrate with backend API for authentication requests
+- Add proper error handling and user feedback through toasts

-## Priority
+## Success Criteria
-High
+- Users can successfully login with valid credentials
+- Users can register new accounts
+- Password recovery flow works correctly
+- Authentication state persists across page refreshes
+- Unauthorized access is properly blocked
+- UI is responsive and accessible on all devices